Partner at Foley & Lardner LLP

 Helping businesses and ventures with compelling technologies reach their growth objectives with sound legal strategies and solutions.

-Louis Lehot is a partner and business lawyer with Foley & Lardner LLP, based in the firm’s Silicon Valley, San Francisco and Los Angeles offices, where he is a member of the Private Equity & Venture Capital, M&A and Transactions Practices and the Technology, Health Care, and Energy Industry Teams.
-Louis Lehot focuses his practice on advising entrepreneurs and their management teams, investors and financial advisors at all stages of growth, from garage to global.
-Louis especially enjoys being able to help his clients achieve hyper-growth, go public and to successfully obtain optimal liquidity events.
+Louis Lehot is a partner and business lawyer with Foley & Lardner LLP, based in the firm’s Silicon Valley, San Francisco and Los Angeles offices, where he is a member of the M&A and Transactions Practices, Private Equity & Venture Capital, and the Technology, Health Care, and Energy Industry Teams.

 AWARDS & RECOGNITIONS

 Key Takeaways for Directors on How to Harness the Power of AI in Health Care

 Blockchain Tech’s Role as Driver of M&A Action Evolves